enovid/dwm/README.md

 > What are the bindings?

-This is suckless, mmmbud, the source code is the documentation!
+This is suckless, the source code is the documentation!
 Check out [config.h](config.h).

 ## Patches and features

-- Clickable statusbar with my build of [dwmblocks](https://github.com/lukesmithxyz/dwmblocks).
+- Clickable statusbar with lukesmithxyz's build of [dwmblocks](https://github.com/lukesmithxyz/dwmblocks).
 - Reads xresources colors/variables (i.e. works with `pywal`, etc.).
 - scratchpad: Accessible with mod+shift+enter.
 - New layouts: bstack, fibonacci, deck, centered master and more.
 All bound to keys `super+(shift+)t/y/u/i`.